mfsyahrz/mini_job_board/README.md

 ### Environment Setup
 1. Create a Supabase project at [supabase.com](https://supabase.com)
+2. Get your project credentials:
+   - Go to Project Settings > API
+   - Copy the `Project URL` (for NEXT_PUBLIC_SUPABASE_URL)
+   - Copy the `anon` public API key (for NEXT_PUBLIC_SUPABASE_ANON_KEY)
-2. Create a `.env.local` file:
+3. Create a `.env.local` file in the project root:
 ```bash
 NEXT_PUBLIC_SUPABASE_URL=your_project_url
 NEXT_PUBLIC_SUPABASE_ANON_KEY=your_anon_key
 ```

 ### Database Setup
+1. Go to Supabase SQL Editor
-Create the following tables in Supabase:
+2. Run the following SQL commands to create the necessary tables and policies:

 ```sql
 create table jobs (